SpawnID0000/Spawn/README.md

 ## Features

 - **Audio Import & Standardization:**
   Import audio files (AAC, ALAC, FLAC, MP4) and convert them to a standardized M4A format.
-During import, Spawn:
+During import, Cave:
   - Cleans and repackages audio using ffmpeg, MP4Box, and bs1770gain (for ReplayGain).
   - Automatically extracts, canonicalizes, and enriches metadata including MusicBrainz IDs, AcoustID fingerprints, and Spotify track IDs.
   - Computes album‑level ReplayGain and assigns a unique 8‑digit hexadecimal Spawn ID to each track.